Nest Thermostat Troubleshooting (Easier Than You Think)

 Solution

 2. Make sure you’re sitting much closer to the device.
-I suggest you try connecting BT within 12 inches radius.
+I suggest you try connecting BT within 12-inch radius.

-3. Another solution is, to disconnect all other devices once, then try first to connect the Nest Thermostat.
+3. Another solution is disconnecting all other devices once, then trying first to connect the Nest Thermostat.

 4. You can also pull off the device batteries.
 Wait for 30 seconds, and then pull them inside the thermostat.
 Let the device be completely on, and then try to connect.